MPLew-is/homebrew-blend/ReadMe.markdown

 After choosing an option, run:

-1. `brew blend uninstall --self` to remove the directories used by `brew-blend` to manage installations
+1. `brew blend uninstall-self` to remove the directories used by `brew-blend` to manage installations

 2. `brew uninstall brew-blend` to uninstall `brew-blend` itself from your system